 - Check the olives for any pits.

-Cook the fattoush salad
+Cook the fattoush salad ingredients

 In a large frying pan over medium-high heat, warm 2 to 3 tablespoons oil until hot but not smoking.
 Add the fennel and cook, stirring occasionally, until starting to soften, 2 to 3 minutes.
 Add the lavash and chickpeas, season with salt and pepper, and cook, stirring occasionally, until the chickpeas start to brown and the lavash pieces are crisp on the edges, 10 to 12 minutes.
 Stir in the olives and remove from the heat.
 Season to taste with salt and pepper.
 While the salad ingredients are cooking, prepare the fish.

 Cook the fish